KazanovLab/ProteolysisStructuralPrediction/README.md

 All calculations are performed using the main script `run.py`.
 To obtain a full list of options, you can execute the `python run.py --help` command.

 * `-i` - PDB ID of the input 3D structure for downloading from PDB server or the path to the batch file.
+The batch file is the two-columns text file (`.txt` extention) with
 * `-f` - path to the local PDB file or the path to the batch file.

 # Reporting Bugs and Feature Requests